Bracknell in Berkshire, England, United Kingdom — Northwestern Europe (the British Isles)

 Topics.
 This historical marker is listed in these topic lists: Charity & Public Work • Waterways & Vessels.
 A significant historical year for this entry is 1824.

 Location.
 51° 24.986′ N, 0° 44.791′ W. Marker is in Bracknell, England, in Berkshire.
-Marker can be reached from The Ring, on the left.
+It can be reached from The Ring, on the left.
 The plaque is on the wall behind the bus stop, south of Romans Letting & Estate Agents.
 Touch for map.
 Marker is at or near this postal address: The Ring, Bracknell, England RG12 1AA, United Kingdom.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Bracknell and District War Memorial (approx. 0.3 kilometers away); Extracts From The History Of Bracknell (approx. 0.3 kilometers away); Edmund's Green Orchard (approx. 1.1 kilometers away); Goddard Way (approx. 1.3 kilometers away); Lily Hill Park (approx. 1.4 kilometers away); The Warfield Ice House (approx. 1.5 kilometers away); Welcome to Lily Hill Park (approx. 1.5 kilometers away); The Chestnuts (approx. 1.6 kilometers away).
+At least 8 other markers are within walking distance of this marker: Bracknell and District War Memorial (approx. 0.3 kilometers away); Extracts From The History Of Bracknell (approx. 0.3 kilometers away); Edmund's Green Orchard (approx. 1.1 kilometers away); Goddard Way (approx. 1.3 kilometers away); Lily Hill Park (approx. 1.4 kilometers away); The Warfield Ice House (approx. 1.5 kilometers away); Welcome to Lily Hill Park (approx. 1.5 kilometers away); The Chestnuts (approx. 1.6 kilometers away).
 Touch for a list and map of all markers in Bracknell.

 Regarding Royal National Lifeboat Institution.
 The Royal National Lifeboat Institution (RNLI) is the largest charity that saves lives at sea around the coasts of the United Kingdom, the Republic of Ireland, the Channel Islands, and the Isle of Man, as well as on some inland waterways.